-- Heat the cream, ½ cup of sugar, and salt in a medium pot and cook on medium heat for 2-3 minutes, until the sugar is dissolved and the cream is nearly simmering.
+- Heat the cream, milk, ½ cup of sugar, and salt in a medium pot and cook on medium heat for 2-3 minutes, until the sugar is dissolved and the cream is nearly simmering.

 - Lower the heat and scoop a ½ cup of the cream mixture into the yolks, whisking the entire time to combine.
 This will temper the yolks.

 - Pour the heated yolk mixture back into the cream, still whisking the entire time to combine.
 Then, using a spatula, gently stir the mixture while it heats.
 It should thicken in 3-5 minutes.
 You will know it's ready when it coats the back of a spoon and holds its shape when you draw your finger through it.

 - Quickly remove from heat and stir in vanilla extract.

 - Pour mixture into a thick ziplock bag and chill in the fridge for at least 4 hours, and up to overnight.